Harishmurugan2007/Blended-Labs-2025-26-Even/README.md

 * Basic understanding of cloud computing concepts
 * AWS account or AWS Academy Lab access
-* An existing EC2 instance (Amazon Linux 2 preferred)
+* An existing VPC and EC2 knowledge (from previous labs)
-* Basic knowledge of Linux commands
+* Basic knowledge of Linux commands and SQL

 ---